-While many predict that funding for LGBT issues will drop in the wake of the big victory on marriage equality, there is still likely to be a lot more money out there for nonprofits in this space than was the case a decade ago.
-Also, funding may well grow for such causes as trans issues and LGBT groups of color.
-There is also new funding available for global efforts to promote LGBT rights.
+While many predicted that funding for LGBTQ issues would drop in the wake of the big victory on marriage equality in 2015, there is still a lot more money out there for nonprofits in this space than was the case a decade ago.
+Some areas, such as trans issues and LGBTQ people of color, have attracted more attention from funders in recent years.
+There is also new funding available for work in the U.S. South and for global efforts to promote LGBTQ rights.

-While LGBT philanthropy is still dominated by a few big players like the Arcus and Gill Foundations, the breadth and nature of donors involved in this area is expanding.
-Any number of major corporations give money to LGBT issues through their foundations.
-More individual donors and family foundations are also entering this space.
-Anonymous donors have given huge amounts of money to LGBT issues, which is perhaps unsurprising.
+While LGBTQ philanthropy is still dominated by a few big players like the Arcus and Gill Foundations, the breadth and nature of donors involved in this area is expanding.
+Many corporations give money to LGBTQ issues through their philanthropic arms.
+More individual donors and family foundations are also entering this space, as well as community foundations.
+The funder profiles below are updated regularly and we often add additional funders.
+Only paid subscribers can access this resource (subscribe here).

 The Alliance for Full Acceptance supports LBGTQ organizations that address the emotional health and well-being of LGBTQ youth.